What’s That?

 When the light is good, I make images.
 I seem to carry the D300 more often than not now.
 I like the Tamron 80-210/3.8 zoom in my collection.
 It’s adequately sharp for images that aren’t too critical.
 It’s a great range of focal lengths.
 It focuses reasonably close so that macro-like shots are possible.
 It’s fast enough that the optical viewfinder is bright enough for daylight work.
 It’s fast enough to get some separation between subject and background as well.
 So, the Tamron is often on my D300.

-The afternoon I made the capture of the Girl was a Tamron-based walkies.
+The afternoon capture I made of the Girl was a Tamron-based walkies.
 She ranged out and back, like she does.
 Part of the time we play a game called “Come find me!”
 If I can’t see her, or suspect she can’t see me, I’ll call out “Come find me!
 Ki, come find me!” and then watch and listen for her.

 I usually see her before she sees me.
 Her “flag” is her tell.
 If she doesn’t see me, I’ll call again “Come find me!” so she has a chance to get direction with her ears.
 When she sees me, her ears and tail drop, and she will race in to me, laughing that doggie-laugh of hers.
 When she nears, she’ll either break off and turn to range out again or will blow past me a full speed, sometimes showering me with sand and gravel.
 It’s a great game and I think we both like it — a lot.